Payscape/BillingOrchardPHPWrapper/readme.md

-# BillingOrchard Wrapper v.1 #
+# BillingOrchard Wrapper v.2 #

 A PHP Class that will interact with the BillingOrchard.com API.
-Allows for exchanges with all relevent database tables through Add, Edit, View, and Delete Functions.
+Allows for exchanges with all relevent database tables through Add, Update, View, and Delete Functions.

 ## Requirements ##